 It was then I was sensitized on the different types of coffee they have.
 Two things happened that day, I was ashamed that as a chef, I should know what I was ordering; secondly, I made up my mind to learn about it and understand my coffee.

 An Espresso is a finely ground black coffee through which pressured hot water around 92-96°c is forced .
 This create a concentrated black caffeinated coffee which has a distinctive taste and is enjoyed around the world.
 An espresso can be brewed manually or electrically by an Espresso machine.

 Like Espressos, The name cappuccino, originated from Italy and this is more palatable to me than a pure Espresso.
 Why?

 Cappuccino consist of a layer of Espresso, milk and foamy cream.
 Most times, these foamy cream/milk is used to form patterns and designs on the coffee.
 Taste is awesome (my type of coffee)

 Also known as Caffe Latte is a type of Espresso drink combined with steamed milk.
 The difference between a cappuccino and a Latte is Latte consist of more milk than cappuccino.

 This is one of the earliest types of coffee; probably the first type of coffee served in Nigeria.
 Ground coffee beans is poured inside hot or cold water and left to steep.
 This is then filtered out and the resulting coffee is taken black or with milk.

-Surely there are a lot more coffee types all over the world which in some years to come I believe will be more popular in Nigeria However, I believe with these types listed and explained, you will be able to hold your own in any Coffee Cafe.
+Surely there are a lot more coffee types all over the world which in some years to come I believe will be more popular in Nigeria However, I believe with these types listed and explained, you will be able to find in any Coffee Cafe in Nigeria.